-Amino acids should be like the air you breathe for the MCAT.
-You know it so well you just don't think about it.
-We'll cover some questions today to help you with that.
-We've discussed it before that every single premed student walking into the test center for the MCAT should be able to draw out all of the amino acids.
-They should know their one or three-letter abbreviations and everything else.
+Amino acids should be like the air you breathe for the MCAT: You know it so well you don’t even think about it.
+We’ll cover some questions today to help you with that.

 Question 16: A particular oncogene product has an unusually high number of proline residues.
 These residues: